-Stress-Testing Your Dispute Strategy
+Stress-Testing Your Chargeback Management Strategy

 Flat artwork of business and data connected

-Your Dispute Strategy in Action
+Your Dispute Handling Procedures in Action

-By now, sellers realize that the consumer trend away from in-store shopping and toward e-commerce is not going to reverse any time soon.
+By now, merchants realize that the consumer trend away from in-store shopping and toward e-commerce is not going to reverse any time soon.
 In fact, a recent study reported that 44% of global consumers now purchase physical goods online.1

 Analyze Your Dispute Threat and Secure Your Defenses

-Flat artwork of a computer monitor with cloudsWhatever tactics you may have currently implemented to reduce the risk of disputes, it’s best to begin by examining them and their effectiveness.
-While you may have best-known tools to prevent and reduce the risk of fraud, no matter what efforts you make in the early part of the transaction life cycle, first-party fraud or friendly fraud can be seen as a path that some bad actors take to game the system.
-When a customer commits first-party fraud or friendly fraud, they are disputing a valid transaction they don’t recognize – or claim not to.
-In both cases, the purchases are legitimate.
-The difference with the latter case is that these customers are intentionally challenging legitimate purchases as fraudulent to regain funds.
-In fact, in a recent survey report, 16% of consumers who were contacted admitted to perpetrating friendly fraud2 – adding a cautionary note that this number is likely conservative.
-This statistic sends a clear message that sellers need to apply dispute management tactics in the post-purchase environment to reduce friendly fraud and the resulting disputes.
+Whatever tactics you may have currently implemented to reduce the risk of disputes, it’s best to begin by examining them and their effectiveness.
+While you may have best-known tools to prevent and reduce the risk of fraud, no matter what efforts you make in the early part of the transaction life cycle, chargeback fraud, otherwise known as first-party misuse fraud or friendly fraud can be seen as a path that some bad actors take to game the system.

 Start by looking for gaps in your payment processes with vulnerabilities to fraud and disputes.
 Are you using authentication tools to stop fraud and defer liability?
 Are you identifying disputes stemming from dissatisfaction with products or services?
 Are you collecting the best evidence for dispute responses and revenue recovery?
 Find the holes and fill them before stress-testing your strategy.